WildLotus-15/CS50W-Project-5-Final/README.md

 remove post function simply removes post.

 add comment function handles comment adding, editing and removing.
 If intension was to create a comment it is being saved after getting all required data: comment content and post_id (to set relationship between), after this process JSON response is being returned populated with comment itself so it will be added automatically to the page. if comment edit is being called, after getting all required data comment content is replaced with a new one.
 Else if desire was to remove comment simply logic will execute comment removing by getting comment id

+update comment like function updates specific comment like (adds it or removes after passing if statement) then it returns JSON response with the newStatus and newAmount to modify existing comment details so refreshing page and getting new data wouldn't be required.

+update like function updates post like (adds it or removes it after running if else conditions).
+Then it returns JSON resonse just as like update comment like in order to modify existing post details dynamically.

+comments function returns all the comments in relation to specific post using serializer by first getting post id and then using it to filter existing comments also i am returning amount of it just for visualising.

+favourites function returns all favourite posts in relation of requested user by serializing them

+update favourites function updates requested users web page's favourites section, by adding an post item or removing it, after passing some if else statements.
+It also returns newFavourite variable so the user will know if post is in their favourites or not.